Chapters Close

 }

-Now we will see an example of the Model class in Magento2 module Aureatelabs/InventoryLog.
+Now we will see an example of the Model class in the Magento2 module Aureatelabs/InventoryLog.

 app/code/Aureatelabs/InventoryLog/Model/Movement.php